AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/creating-adaptive-form.md

 >
 >You can also change the Form Data Model for an Adaptive Form.
 For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model).

-## Create an Adaptive Form based on XML or JSON schema {#create-an-adaptive-form-based-on-xml-or-json-schema}
+## Build an adaptive form based on XML or JSON schema {#create-an-adaptive-form-based-on-xml-or-json-schema}

 XML and JSON schemas represent the structure in which data is produced or consumed by the back-end system in your organization.
 You can associate a schema to an Adaptive Form and use its elements to add dynamic content to the Adaptive Form.
 The elements of the schema are available in the Data Model Object tab of the content browser for authoring Adaptive Forms.
 You can drag-drop the schema elements to build the form.